How To Prove a Product Liability Claim

 Strict Liability

 Under strict liability, the product supplier is responsible for injuries resulting from defects even if they were extremely careful in making the product.
-The injured party doesn’t have to prove intent or negligence, just that the product was defective and they were injured by it.
+The injured party doesn’t have to prove intent or negligence, just that the product was defective.

 Negligence

-According to a negligence claim, the supplier had a duty to act with reasonable care in manufacturing, designing, or distributing the product.
-The supplier failed to exercise reasonable care and that caused the injured person actual harm.
+Under a negligence claim, the supplier has a duty to act with reasonable care in manufacturing, designing, or distributing the product.
+The supplier failed to exercise reasonable care, which caused the injured person actual harm.

 Breach of Warranty